openstack-archive/fuel-plugin-lma-infrastructure-alerting/doc/source/user.rst

 #.
 If Apache is down, start it::

     [root@node-13 ~]# /etc/init.d/apache2 start

+#.
+Look for errors in the Nagios log file (located at /var/nagios/nagios.log).

+#.
+Look for errors in the Apache log file (located at /var/log/apache2/nagios_error.log).

 If Nagios reports some hosts or services as 'UNKNOWN: No data received for at least X seconds ', it indicates that the LMA collector fails to communicate